petertretorn/SubscriptionManagement/README.md

 - open package manager console
 - select Infrastructure as default project
 - run update-database command
+- set API project as start project, if not already chosen, and run solution

 Database is seeded with Customer with guid id of 33eb22ad-6700-45db-a209-03b9a6addacb